Hzzone-Archives/sharelatex-templates/README.md

 #### ShareLaTex Templates
 **These LaTex templates was from [sharelatex.com](https://www.sharelatex.com), organized by category/template name including its .zip file and preview image.**
-*[download.py](./download.py)* shows how to download templates. unzip it, and then compile.
+*[download.py](./download.py)* shows how to download templates.
+Unzip it, and then compile.
-Download Link will be update soon!
+Download link will be updated soon!
 **Enjoying your work!**

 #### How to start your own sharelatex